 5. Use retail sales training so your crew can sell your merchandise.
 As stores reopened after the pandemic lockdowns, many relied on heavy discounts.
 While that helped move old merchandise, it allowed your crew to simply clerk to people who wanted to buy.
 You have to train them how to sell.
 But that's not enough.
 You have to lead your employees in role-playing their new skills toward the front of the retail space.
 Nothing attracts and is more inviting than people seeing other people shopping.
 Next, create a store sales goal; breaking it into bite-sized goals.

 7. Fill your parking lot with cars.
-With more people working from home, it is likely fewer are driving to your store.
-But If your parking lot is empty, it may look like you are closed or worse out-of-business.
+With more people working from home, fewer are likely to drive to your store.
+But If your parking lot is empty, it may look like you are closed or out of business.
 Remember, shoppers attract customers.
 You know that when your store is full, it gets fuller, and when it is dead, it is deader.
 Same with your parking lot.
 Here's how to solve it.
 If you’ve always told employees to park in the back, have them park near your storefront to look busy, then have them move them when you are packed.

 9. Fill up your Google My Business page.
-Most consumers start their purchase journey online so don't forget potential online customers!
-Use video, updated business hours during Covid-19, and add a virtual store tour.
-Go even further, create posts on that page that announce your social distanced events, new products, or promotions.
+Most consumers start their purchase journey online, so don't forget potential online customers.
+Use video, updated business hours, and add a virtual store tour.
+Go even further, and create posts on that page that announce your events, new products, or promotions.
 And while it should go without saying, focus on getting more positive Google reviews as they are crucial to winning the top of local search.
 In fact, 72% of consumers that did a local search visited a store within five miles.

-If you want to focus on how to attract customers to your brick-and-mortar retail store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so they can make yours.
+If you want to focus on attracting customers to your brick-and-mortar retail store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so that they can make yours.

 To get help converting all those shoppers you attract, discover my online retail sales training program SalesRX.